mech/Notes/JavaScript/React/immutable.md

 # Immutable

+You lose the convenience of `setState` since it rely on being able to mutate your state.
+Your only option is `replaceState`.

 > The Dao of Immutability: The true constant is change.
 Mutation hides change.
 Hidden change creates chaos. - Eric Elliott

 Don't use `Array.shift`, use `Array.slice` instead for immutability.